EranPer/Data-Mining-project/README.md

 - We used requests, beautifulsoup and lxml platforms for creating functions of data parsing.
 The data is stored in lists, sets and dictionaries.
 The parsing code runs in a loop that updates the data every interval of time.
 The user can change the update times by changing it in the constant list in the config file.

 ### Checkpoint 2
 - Command line interface - added web scraper options to be able to call it with different arguments from the terminal.
 Now you can use update times and countries arguments: 1st argument is a file containing update times to update data (every line in the format 00:00:00) and 2nd file containing countries, in every line.
-The code will fetch only relevant country's history, mentioned in the countries file, and will update it any given time, mentioned in the update_times file.<b>tag</b>
+The code will fetch only relevant country's history, mentioned in the ```python countries``` file, and will update it any given time, mentioned in the update_times file.

 ## Installation
 You should install python with basic installations, such as DateTime, and all the prerequisites in the requirements.txt file.